Police determining whether landfill search for Megan Shultz's body is possible

 The department was trying to determine the area where waste from 2006 was dumped, and detectives were researching the landfill's procedures to determine if a search would be possible.

-The landfill encompasses 107 acres, although 16 acres of it have been closed.
+The landfill encompasses 107 acres, though 16 acres of it have been closed.

 Anyone with information regarding this case can contact the Columbia Police Department at 573-874-7652 or CrimeStoppers at 573-875-TIPS to remain anonymous.